Skip to main content

 zwei Studierende in der Bibliothek

-The Master's degree course in History of Modernity will enable you to recognize the inner dynamics of past and present societies and to understand their development potential.
+Your studies in History of Modernity will empower you to understand the driving forces behind past and present societies and to grasp their potential for future growth and transformation.

 • Icon Kalender